 Highlighted Work

 C.R.
 Caliman and C.M.
 Berryessa.
-(Forthcoming).
+(2025).
 Legal Decision-makers in Criminal Cases involving Autism Spectrum Disorder: A Review of the Research and a Call for Action.
 In B. Bornstein and M.K.
 Miller, Advances in Psychology and Law (Vol. 7).
 Cham, Switzerland: Springer.
 Link

 Ashley Balavender